SAP/ui5-tooling/rfcs/0010-ui5-builder-bundling-refactoring.md

 ## How we teach this

+The new "minify" tasks and the deprecation of the old "uglify" and "createDebugFiles" tasks should be documented in the ["Standard Tasks"](https://sap.github.io/ui5-tooling/pages/Builder/#standard-tasks) chapter of the Builder documentation.

+Source map support should be documented in a separate chapter in the [Builder](https://sap.github.io/ui5-tooling/pages/Builder/) documentation.
+Especially with regards to further integration scenarios like projects that have already done a transpilation process (e.g. from TypeScript to JavaScript) and would like to provide us with source maps generated in the process.

+The new `ReaderFilter` API should be documented in JSDoc.
+The signatures of the existing `generateBundle` tasks (including `generateComponentPreload` and `generateLibraryPreload`) should ideally stay the same, only adding an **optional** `taskUtil` parameter for filtering based on the mentioned tags.
+This allows for continued easy direct consumption of the tasks.

 <!--
     What names and terminology work best for these concepts and why?
 How is this idea best presented?